deborahadebiyi/boris-bikes/README.md

 # Boris-Bikes #

-This rerpo holds our work (the collaborators) on the boris-bikes challenge.
+This repo holds our work (the collaborators) on the boris-bikes challenge.